9icenero/LITA_PROJECT-/README.md

 - Power B.I - For visualization of the dataset
 - GitHub for Portfolio Building

+### Data Dictionary
+Outline the terminology and definitions of key column headers specific to the dataset.
+This section ensures clarity for anyone reviewing the project.

+i.
+OrderID: A unique number that identifies each order made by a customer.

+ii.
+Customer ID: A unique number assigned to each customer to keep track of their orders.

+iii  Product: The name or type of item that is being sold.

+iv  Region: The area or location where the customer is from or where the sale occurs.

+v  Order Date: The date when the order was placed.

+vi  Quantity: The number of items ordered.

+vii  Unit Price: The cost of a single item.

+viii  Total Sales: The total money made from an order, calculated by multiplying the quantity by the unit price.

 ### Data Cleaning and Preparations
 ----
 In the initial phase of the data cleaning and preparations, we preform the following actions;